saucelabs/sauce-docs/docs/api-testing/use-cases/saving-token-kv.md

 ## Refreshing the Token

-The previous example shows how to save the token in the Key/Value Store but, once created, the token will be the same.
-In reality, tokens usually expires after a certain amount of time so you need to generate a new one.
+The previous example shows how to save the token in the Key/Value Store but, once created, the token will remain the same.
+In reality, tokens usually expire after a certain amount of time so you need to generate a new one.
 In the following example, you will see how to improve the previous example by refreshing the token.

 1. First, add the **Key/Value Store** component.